One of the dilemmas of running a bed and breakfast is determining a marketing strategy that gets results without costing big bucks.

 Here, we hope to provide an insight of one successful entrepreneur's experiences in running a bed and breakfast with emphasis on the marketing of the Inn.

-Hailing from Raleigh, North Carolina, this Mother of one, after her husband passed away was left with a six bedroom, 4-bath home, cash from a life insurance policy and a strong will to bring her own talents to life.
+Hailing from Raleigh, North Carolina, this Mother of one, after her husband passed was left with a six bedroom, 4-bath home, cash from a life insurance policy and a strong will to bring her own talents to life.

 She is bright and a hard worker.
 She thought it made perfect sense to run a bed and breakfast using her home.